programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 [Geopandas](https://geopandas.org/en/stable/) is built on Pandas and adds extensions to make working with geospacial data easier.
 Notably, it adds some [shapely](https://shapely.readthedocs.io/en/stable/) datatypes to Pandas that include `point` and `geometry`.

 ### Colab
 This lesson was originally written in Google's [Colab](https://colab.research.google.com/) system.
+You can open the Colab notebook containing all the lesson code [here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/data-into-choropleth-maps-with-python-and-folium.ipynb).
 Colab allows users to create [Jupyter notebook](https://realpython.com/jupyter-notebook-introduction/)-like files that combine markdown text and Python cells.

 Colab is very useful in the classroom, since it runs entirely on the web.
 Students can access Colab notebooks with any computer or tablet that runs a modren web-browser.
 This means that instructors don't need to write different instructions for Macs, PCs, Linux, Chromebooks, etc. The system is fast and powerful: the virtual machines generally have around 12GB RAM and 23GB disk space; designed for machine learning, it also allows users to add a graphics card / hardware accelerator (we won't be using this!).
 Since computation is done in the cloud, users don't need to have a powerful machine to use the system.